KevinMLanderos/Gene-discovery-from-biomedical-literature/README.md

 ## Doubts
 For information regarding scripts and data sets used in the article, please read README carefully.
-If the doubts persist, feel freely to contact us: dcamacho@lcg.unam.mx.
+If the doubts persist, feel free to contact us: dcamacho@lcg.unam.mx.